 3. Participation in an activity for a longer period of time than is countable; or

-(8) An applicant of K-TAP shall be informed in writing of the availability of the exceptions to participation in Kentucky Works pursuant to this section.
+(8) An applicant of K-TAP shall be informed in writing of the availability of the exceptions to KWP participation pursuant to this section.

 Section 4.
 Program Participation Requirements.
 (1) Assessment.

 (a) The cabinet or its designee shall make an assessment of the work-eligible individual's employability on KW-200, Kentucky Works Assessment Form.

 (b) The cabinet shall request another agency to assist in the assessment process if the need for a diagnostic assessment or an additional professional skill set is indicated.